Prescribing Notes

 - It is essential to rule out MOH before preventive treatment is initiated.
 If MOH is suspected then the appropriate management is drug withdrawal rather than prevention

-- If both topiramate and propranolol are ineffective (after two months of therapy at the target dose) or are unsuitable, refer to NICE CKS Migraine or BASH Guidelines for information on other drug treatment options including amitriptyline and candesartan.
-If there is no benefit with an adequate trial of 3 prophylactic medicines and withdrawal of overused medication, consider referral to headache services for further management
+- If there is no benefit with an adequate trial of 3 prophylactic medicines and withdrawal of overused medication, consider referral to headache services for further management.
+See NICE CG150 and BASH.

 - Treatment is considered to have failed if there is lack of response to the highest tolerated dose after 8-12 weeks of treatment